KxSystems/docs/docs/learn/startingkdb/tick.md

 ...
 ```

-Set focus on the vwap window, and view the `vwap` table.
+Set focus on the VWAP window, and view the `vwap` table.
 Note that `price` is actually `price*size`.
 This can be updated much more efficiently than storing actual prices and sizes.

 ```q
 q)vwap